madanyc/workfront-learn.en/help/basic-reporting/create-a-basic-custom-calendar/tour-of-the-interface.md

 ---
-title: Tour of the Calendar Interface
+title: Understand the calendar interface
 description: Tour of the calendar interface
 ---
-# Tour of the calendar interface
+# Understand the calendar interface

 In this section you will learn about: